ArkEcosystemArchive/docs-legacy/docs/exchanges/public-api.md

 Put another way, the Crypto SDK structures your data in a format that all Ark nodes can understand, while the Client SDK handles the actual communication between your application and an Ark node.
 Where the Crypto SDK is internal, the Client SDK is external, as the below diagram illustrates:

 ![A diagram showing the differences between Client and Crypto APIs](./assets/public-api/client-crypto.png)

-While the below examples are written using Node, there are SDKs available for a wide variety of popular languages, all of which follow the conventions outlined here.

 ## Setup